Beilis affair: Search for Yushchinskyi's murderer

-Beilis Affair
+The affair

 Menachem Mendel Beilis

-Menachem Mendel Tevyeovich (Tovyevich) Beilis was born in 1874 in Kyiv and was the son of a deeply religious Hasid, though he himself was indifferent to religion.
+Menachem Mendel Tevyeovich (Tovyevich) Beilis was born in 1874 in Kiev, and was the son of a deeply religious Hasid, though he himself was indifferent to religion.
 He did not observe most religious rituals and worked on Saturdays.
-After completing military service, the 22-year-old Beilis married and began working at a brick factory in Podil, at 2 Nizhne-Yurkovskaya Street.
+After completing military service, the 22-year-old Beilis married and began working at a brick factory, in Podol, at 2 Nizhne-Yurkovskaya Street.
 He became the father of five children.
 Beilis spent most of his adult life working as a clerk at Zaitsev's brick factory, owned by a friend of his father.
 Earning 50 rubles a month, he struggled financially, paying for his son's education at a Russian gymnasium and supporting a large family, often working from morning until late at night.
 He maintained good relations with the Christian community, including the local priest.
 According to Maurice Samuel, his reputation was so strong that during the October 1905 pogrom, members of the Union of the Russian People assured him he had nothing to fear.